Magnusson-Institute/miff/README.md

 Press "enter" for destination, for default; so it'll start in "~/ff01/mozilla-unified" in this example.
 Mercurial will pull from "https://hg.mozilla.org/mozilla-unified"; which is full tree.
-We will build that first, then later we can get more clever and build from tar files.
+We will build that first, that will ensure tooling etc is pulled in.
 Follow instructions from script, then make sure to start a new terminal so all the settings have taken effect.

 The various tooling specific to FF build will be set up by the above bootstrap in ```~/.mozbuild/```

-The C++ tools used to build on Mac are based off Xcode; so first install latest version of Xcode from the App Store, then finalize it's installation from command line, and install Mercurial (and make sure your python is 3.8.x)
+A bit of setup:

 ```
 sudo xcode-select --switch /Applications/Xcode.app